wmira/react-sidenav/README.md

 ```

-3. Via Manual Composition - this is another option.
+3.Via Manual Composition - this is another option.
 The tree should be as follows:

 ```javascript
     var SideNav = require("react-sidenav");